7 Systems of Linear Equations

 (2) \iff (3) since surjectivity means \operatorname{im}(A) = \mathbb{F}^n, equivalently \dim \operatorname{im}(A) = n.

-(3) \iff (4) since the rank equals the number of pivots, and there are n rows.
+(3) \iff (4) since the rank equals the number of pivots, and for an n \times n matrix there are n rows, so n pivots means one per row.

-(3) \iff (5) for square matrices: if \operatorname{rank}(A) = n, then \dim \ker(A) = 0 by Theorem 4.5, so A is injective, hence bijective (by Theorem 4.8 from Chapter 3), hence invertible (by Theorem 5.21 from Chapter 4). \square
+(3) \iff (5) for square matrices: if \operatorname{rank}(A) = n, then \dim \ker(A) = 0 by Theorem 4.5, so A is injective; and since \operatorname{rank}(A) = n means \dim \operatorname{im}(A) = n = \dim \mathbb{F}^n, the image equals \mathbb{F}^n and A is also surjective.
+Hence A is bijective, hence invertible (by Theorem 5.21 from Chapter 4). \square

 7.8 Row Equivalence